-Business Planning

-Corporate Transactional Clinic

 Estate Planning

 International Taxation

+ONU Transactional Clinic or ONU Summer Clinic

 Taxation of Corporations and Shareholders

 Taxation of Partnerships & Partners

+ONU Transactional Clinic or ONU Summer Clinic

 COURSE DESCRIPTIONS

 1208 - ADMINISTRATIVE LAW

 The powers and procedure of administrative agencies in this country.
 Constitutional limitations; the nature of the power vested in administrative bodies; distinction between legislative, judicial, and executive powers; procedural and evidentiary problems; conclusiveness of administrative determinations; the requirement of due process; and the extent of judicial control over administrative action.
 The allocation and control of agency power and, ultimately, how procedural fairness is accommodated to the efficient accomplishment of legislative purpose.